wise-team/steem-wise-core/README.md

 If you have read preceding paragraphs, you see, that the voter is a most important part of this ecosystem.
 You may think — what will be my profit if I become a voter?
 In fact, it will not only boost your prestige & significance in the community but also allows you to earn money for being an early curator (you have to remember about early voter penalty for the first 30 minutes).
 Benefits of using WISE as a voter:

 - Prestige & significance — power makes you noticeable.
 You can use it to build your personal brand and gain followers.
-You can become a tag curator if many people delegate you a smartvote.
+You can become a tag curator if many people delegate you a WISEvote.
 - First curator reward — you can vote with your vote first & then vote as a delegator (which often will be a whale or a big group of minnow delegators).
 This makes your vote more rewarded.